rootsongjc/cloud-native-library/content/tsb/operations/postgresql.md

 ---
 title: Backup and restore PostgreSQL
-description: Backup and restore PostgreSQL
+description: Backup and restore PostgreSQL.
+weight: 9
 ---

 This document describes how to create a backup, and restore using a backup, when using PostgreSQL as TSB's  datastore.